 Adventures on the Island

 Forget splurging on a fancy resort meal!
 Neil and I realized for the same price, we could treat everyone to a Boracay island-hopping trip, complete with a delicious buffet lunch!
-So, on a whim (and a serious budget watch), I suggested this adventure, and the answer was a unanimous “Yeah, let’s do it!”
+So, on a whim (and a serious budget watch), I suggested this adventure, and the answer was a unanimous “Yeah, let’s do it!

 The next day, our island-hopping adventure began!
 The excitement was electric, but the queue for the boat was a different story.
 It was a tangled mess of sunburnt tourists and overeager children, a scene from a travel comedy.
 Keeping the little ones entertained felt like wrestling a pride of kittens!
-But amid the sunscreen, the shrieks of laughter echoing across the salty breeze, we were all looking forward to boarding our private boat (we’re thirty in total so we could fill the entire boat) and exploring nearby islands.
+But amid the sunscreen, and the shrieks of laughter echoing across the salty breeze, we were all looking forward to boarding our private boat (we’re 30 in total so we could fill the entire boat) and exploring nearby islands.

 Our island-hopping adventure kicked off at Puka Shell Beach!
 We snapped tons of souvenir photos, and while my siblings and their partners took turns experiencing the Boracay Crystal Kayak Photo-op (sounds amazing!), the rest of us wrangled the kids who were already diving off the deck like little show-offs (looking at you, Raphael!).